yurii-krupa/tvProgram/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6.

+## Starting local workable application

+To start you need to start json-server first
+`npm run start:server`

+Then you can ran angular app
+`ng serve`

+Or you can use unified command
+`npm run start:full`
+or command for windows os
+`npm run start:full:windows`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.